intuition-dev/INTUITION/CRUD/README.md

 - all models in assets/models that gets bind in screen/...

-Your VM must map to the (pug) View!
+Your VM must map to the (pug or component) View!
+Component have their own VM (in their own folder)

-## Continue

-Please remember to continue your tutorial